khaledhikmat/yt-extractor/README.md

 - ~~Video Summary in Arabic and English is no longer needed.~~
 - ~~Video ID `E8yRq75_yBo` is being converted by the Cloud Convert to `E8yRq75yBo`!!!!
 This is solved by using CloudConvert file name instead of the video ID.~~
 - ~~Make.com automations must use both Google Sheets and Notion.~~
-- Move transcription to the backend.
+- ~~Move transcription to the backend.
 [Make.com](https://us2.make.com) is a really nice platform but it can be cost prohibitive especially when the data transfer (i.e. egress) becomes big.
-Since transcription of MP4 files involve sending/downloading large files to/from CloudConvert and OpenAI, it is probably easier to run transcription locally on the backend.
+Since transcription of MP4 files involve sending/downloading large files to/from CloudConvert and OpenAI, it is probably easier to run transcription locally on the backend.~~
+- ~~Considered AWS S3 Auto-Transcription but dismissed it due to cost.~~
+- ~~OpenAI does not aupport async calling where results are rendered via webhook.~~
+- Not sure how to mitigate the job running risk
+- Consider using webhook for CloudConvert PROD and polling for DEV.
+- Automation risk where if insert/update fails to external databases.
+We may insert another time.

 ## Automations